Product Support & Resources

 Why Is My Smoke Alarm Chirping?

-• Dust or contamination: Dirt, insects, or debris inside the sensing chamber can interfere with normal operation.
+• Environmental Interference: Dust, insects, or debris inside the sensing chamber.

 Chirping vs. Full Alarm Sound